excellalabs/azure-stream-analysis/README.md

 #### How to get started
-Please follow the following [guide](https://github.com/excellalabs/azure-stream-analysis/blob/master/instructions/deploy-and-run-raspberrypi-stream.md) to setup and run Raspberry PI sensor streaming
+Please follow the following [guide](https://github.com/excellalabs/azure-stream-analysis/blob/master/instructions/deploy-and-run-raspberrypi-stream.md) to set up the infrastructure with Azure Resource Management Templates and start streaming IoT data from a Raspberry Pi

 ## Contribute
 See anything you want to improve?
 Do you want to build out the existing code base?
 Don't heistate to open a PR!